nullrocket/gitbook/account/asd/third-party-logins.md

 <div class="alert alert-tip hints-alert">
 <div class="hints-icon"><i class="fa fa-lg fa-lightbulb-o"> <strong>Tip</strong></i></div>
 <div class="hints-container">
-The standard Passpack Login is not required.
+<p>The standard Passpack Login is not required.
 However, some features do not work with Third Party Logins.
-For example, the <a href="">remember me feature</a> and <a href="">Disposable Logins</a> are available on standard Passpack logins only.
+For example, the <a href="">remember me feature</a> and <a href="">Disposable Logins</a> are available on standard Passpack logins only.</p>
 </div>
 </div>
 #### How to Sign Up